klaudiosinani/doublie/contributing.md

 - Use a descriptive title for the pull request and commits
 - You might be asked to do changes to your pull request, you can do that by just [updating the existing one](https://github.com/RichardLitt/docs/blob/master/amending-a-commit-guide.md)

-> Inspired by project [AVA](https://github.com/avajs/ava/blob/master/contributing.md)'s contributing.md
+> Based on project [AVA](https://github.com/avajs/ava/blob/master/contributing.md)'s contributing.md